 But did you know that the source of your seed capital can be sitting right in the corner of your house?
 The seed capital can be from various places, such as from family & friends, or by exhausting your credit card limits.

-So, here are 23 clever funding ideas which can get you started with your business idea.
+So, here are 23 (and a half) clever funding ideas which can get you started with your business idea.

 #1 Keep an eye on campaigns by big brands